A-BlessingTheAnalyst/SQL-sales-product-analysis/README.md

 2. Sales Territory 1 saw a significant spike in December sales and tax values.
 3. The Finance department had higher resignation patterns among Developers.
 4. Homeowners with 2+ cars form a major customer segment with strong buying power.
-5. Subcategories like [insert your top subcategory] performed best in U.S. internet sales.

 ---